-American Sign Language (ASL) Interpreters are vital in ensuring equitable access for individuals who are Deaf or Hard of Hearing (D/HH) across all aspects of life, including employment, healthcare, and community participation.
-The availability of qualified ASL Interpreters fosters inclusion, reduces barriers to communication, and upholds the rights of D/HH individuals to fully participate in society.
+American Sign Language (ASL) interpreters are vital in ensuring equitable access for individuals who are Deaf or Hard of Hearing (D/HH) across all aspects of life, including employment, healthcare, and community participation.
+The availability of qualified ASL interpreters fosters inclusion, reduces barriers to communication, and upholds the rights of D/HH individuals to fully participate in society.

-The Nevada Commission for Persons who are Deaf and Hard of Hearing advocates for policies and initiatives that increase the availability and accessibility of ASL Certified Hearing Interpreters (CHI) and Certified and/or Deaf Interpreters (C/DI) in critical areas, including employment, medical settings, and general community engagement (with emphasis on Government and Emergency Management).
+The Nevada Commission for Persons who are Deaf and Hard of Hearing advocates for policies and initiatives that increase the availability and accessibility of ASL interpreters in critical areas, including employment, medical settings, and general community engagement.